 On April 26, 2022, Judge Haywood S. Gilliam, Jr. of the United States District Court for the Northern District of California denied in part Defendants’ motion to dismiss this antitrust lawsuit against Commercial Metals Company, a multi-national steel conglomerate and the nation’s largest manufacturer and fabricator of steel rebar.

-On June 11, 2021, Cohen Milstein and local counsel, on behalf of Pacific Steel Group, a steel rebar fabricator located in San Diego, California, filed an amended complaint against Commercial Metals Company in federal court in Northern California seeking damages and injunctive relief for violations of antitrust and other laws.
+The lawsuit, brought on behalf of Pacific Steel Group, a steel rebar fabricator located in San Diego, California, seeks damages and injunctive relief against Commercial Metals Company for violations of antitrust and other laws.

 Pacific Steel Group was founded in 2014 as a fabricator and installer of rebar in California.